cjcoats/SMOKE-m3utilio/README.md

 Error-checking was missing for almost all of the `ENVINT, ENVREAL, ENVYN` calls.
-This error-checking has now been added, so if the user does something inappropriate in a script like assigning a non-integer where an environment variable should be an integer:
+This error-checking has now been added, so if the user does something inappropriate in a script like assigning a non-integer where an environment variable should be an integer, e.g.,

         setenv IFOO dingbats

-Then the new code now error-checks to detect this invalid value, report the problem, and exit (whereas the old code would  have allowed the code to continue inappropriately with a potentially-bad value).
+then the new code now error-checks to detect this invalid value, reports the problem, and exit (whereas the old code would  have allowed the code to continue inappropriately with a potentially-bad value).